 WHO WE ARE ?

-In collaboration with the Hasegawa Gallery, she was at the initiative of the acquisition of ‘Temoin’ [6,70 m], a monumental, major work by Franta, for the Nagoya Museum as well as the organization of two exhibitions of the artist’s work with the Hasegawa Gallery in 1997.
+In collaboration with the Hasegawa Gallery, she was at the initiative of the acquisition of ‘Temoin’ [670 cm], a monumental, major work by Franta, for the Nagoya Museum as well as the organisation of two exhibitions of the artist’s work with the Hasegawa Gallery in 1997.

 In 2000, she organized the Monique Frydman exhibition, «L'empreinte et la couleur» at ‘Espace Tag Heuer’ in Tokyo.
 Following this event, Yamanashi University ordered ten of Monique Frydman’s paintings and, subsequently, a monumental bronze sculpture by Carl Dahl.

 Keen to maintain links with Japan and Asia, she jointly organized the exhibition, «No Man’s Land», with Monique Frydman at the French Embassy in 2009, curated by Hélène Kelmachter.

 In 2010, at her suggestion, ‘L’Absinthe’, a major work by Monique Frydman was hung in the embassy atrium for the inauguration of the new French Embassy in Japan, in the presence of Bernard Kouchner, Minister of the Foreign Affairs.

 From November 2011 to March 2012, Bogéna Gidrol initiated and organized an outstanding monographic exhibition of Monique Frydman’s works at the 21st Century Museum of Contemporary Art, Kanazawa, Japan.